Selwyn Snow Resort

 A delightful trail for walking and mountain biking is Four Mile Hut from Selwyn Snow Resort.
 The 10km return journey winds through snow gum forests to grasslands blanketed with pretty wildflowers in summer, such as golden-stemmed billy buttons and orange everlasting daisies.

 On the nearby Goldseekers track meander in snow gums and summer wildflowers, and keep an eye out for endangered pygmy possums in the hollows of old snow gums.
 The 3km track is also used for cross country skiing in winter.

 Other Activities in and around Selwyn Snow Resort

 The Yarrangobilly Caves are only 35 minutes’ drive north from Selwyn Snow Resort.
 These six caves contain stalagmites, stalactites, and cave corals, created around 440 million years ago.
 Tickets for guided tours can be purchased from Yarrangobilly Caves Visitor Centre.

 The Thermal Pool walk near the limestone caves leads to spring waters naturally heated at 27 degrees, perfect for a steamy dip surrounded by snow in the colder months and relaxing swim in the summer.

-The warmer months are a lovely time for horse riding treks in the high country and fly fishing in pristine waters in mountain streams and the popular fishing spot of Lake Eucumbene.
+The warmer months are a lovely time for horse riding treks in the high country and fishing in pristine waters in mountain streams and the popular fishing spot of Lake Eucumbene.
 For spectacular alpine scenery, visit the clifftop Wallace Creek lookout for the extraordinary beauty of the Great Dividing Range.